Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling

 \subsection{Quantum Importance Sampling Statistical Framework}

 Having defined the PDF on the integration domain through BEE, we are now in a position to construct the statistical framework for performing quantum IS.
 For this purpose, we clarify how the quantum basis states samples relate to the underlying integration domain.
 Let $\Omega$ be our full discretized integration domain, corresponding to $2^n$ distinct grid cells.
 We label these cells as $\{ \Omega^{(i)} \}_{i=1}^{2^n} $, where each corresponds to a particular basis-state $\ket{i}$ in the computational $Z$-basis.
-Each state $\ket{i}$ is mapped onto a specific, $d$-dimensional grid interval, according to the notation of Sec.~\ref{sec3.1}.
+Each state $\ket{i}$ is mapped onto a specific, $d$-dimensional grid interval, according to the notation introduced in the Methods subsection \hyperref[{sec3.1}]{Constructing the Grid with a Parametrized Quantum Circuit}.
 Nevertheless, in a linearized setting, the full integration domain is expressed as

 Each grid cell $\Omega^{(i)}$ forms a hyper-rectangle, defined explicitly by intervals determined through the discretization recipe described by~\Eq{eq:interv_size}.
 Specifically, the grid cell volumes are given by